 Introduction

-Pyridoxine-dependent epilepsy (PDE) is an autosomal recessive disease of probably underestimated incidence.
-Typically, patients present with neonatal seizures, but atypical manifestations up to 3 years of age, as well as transient response to common anticonvulsants or poor initial response to pyridoxine have been reported 1-3.
-Until recently, a definite diagnosis of PDE had been established upon a successful therapeutic trial with pyridoxine and further proof of pyridoxine after a controlled withdrawal with recurrence of seizures 4,5.
+Pyridoxine-dependent epilepsy (PDE) is an autosomal recessive disease which occurs in 1 in 100.000 to 700.000 individuals.
+At least 100 cases have been reported worldwide 1 .
+Typically, patients present with neonatal seizures, but atypical manifestations up to 3 years of age, as well as transient response to common anticonvulsants or poor initial response to pyridoxine have been reported 2, 3, 4 .
+Until recently, a definite diagnosis of PDE had been established upon a successful therapeutic trial with pyridoxine and further proof of pyridoxine after a controlled withdrawal with recurrence of seizures 5, 6 .
 Recently, PDE has been shown to be caused by a defect of α-aminoadipic semialdehyde dehydrogenase (also known as ALDH7A1or antiquitin, ATQ), in the cerebral lysine degradation pathway and to catalyze the conversion of α-aminoadipic semialdehyde (α-AASA) to α-aminoadipic acid. α-AASA is in chemical equilibrium with piperideine-6-carboxylic acid (P6C).
 P6C has been shown to inactivate pyridoxalphosphate (PLP), the active vitamer of pyridoxine, by a Knoevenagel condesation reaction, leading to a severe secondary PLP deficiency.
-As PLP is a cofactor of various enzymes in the central nervous system, seizures in PDE are more probably due to a pertubation in metabolism of cerebral amino acids and neurotransmitters 2.
+As PLP is a cofactor of various enzymes in the central nervous system, seizures in PDE are more probably due to a pertubation in metabolism of cerebral amino acids and neurotransmitters 3 .

 Biochemically, ALDH7A1or ATQ deficiency is characterizied by the accumulation of α-AASA and P6C and by the accumulation of pipecolic acid (PA), which is formed proximal to the primary enzyme defect.
 Screening for ATQ deficiency is possible via determination of urinary or plasma α-AASA and P6C, and of plasma PA.
-The diagnosis is confirmed by mutation analysis 2.
+The diagnosis is confirmed by mutation analysis 3 .

 Molecular analysis has revealed mutations of the ALDH7A1or ATQ gene in all individuals with PDE and increased PA and/or α-AASA in plasma or urine.
 Pyridoxine therapy is life-long, but despite treatment many patients with PDE have a disorder of psychomotor development.
-Gathering evidence on the usefulness of lysine restricted diet is in progress 1,6.
+Gathering evidence on the usefulness of lysine restricted diet is in progress 2, 7 .